Correct file preparation is an important part of the process that will result in you

 It’s easy to miss mistakes in your document when you have only ever seen it displayed on the screen.
 It is an important part of proofing your job to print the document out and look at it.
 Check for spelling errors, spacing problems, inconsistencies, and design problems.

-If you are sending us your job electronically, copy all files into the one folder / directory and use Stuffit (Mac) or WinZip (PC) to compress the files.
+If you are sending us your job electronically, copy all files into the one folder / directory and compress it to a zip file.
+The zip format is supported natively now in Mac OS and Windows.
+If you want more control or don't have support built in then you can use Stuffit (Mac) or WinZip (PC or Mac) to compress the files.
 The files will be smaller, and the chances of corruption occurring in file transmission are almost eliminated.

 Here we provide links to articles on more specialised subjects which you might encounter when preparing your files for printing.

 I.D.E.A.S.
 Special Reports and Downloads.
 This is a rich source of articles on a wide variety of advanced prepress topics